-- and acquiring and evaluating methods and skills requisite to doing philosophy.
+- acquiring and evaluating methods and skills requisite to doing philosophy.

 As philosophy touches on so many other fields of study, the department strongly supports double majors and interdisciplinary studies.
-Members of our faculty contribute to Environmental Studies, Neuroscience, Policy Studies, and Women's and Gender Studies.
+Members of our faculty contribute to the departments of Environmental Studies, Neuroscience, Policy Studies and Women's and Gender Studies.

 The department also encourages philosophy majors to study abroad.
 Experience of another culture is an excellent way of putting one's own assumptions into questions, and many of our students spend their junior year in a Dickinson abroad program.
-While many choose to study in Norwich, England, other majors have studied at universities all over the world: China, Cameroon, and Australia, for example.
+While many choose to study in Norwich, England, other majors have studied at universities all over the world, such as in China, Cameroon and Australia.

-Because it couples rigor of thought with concern for all aspects of the human condition, the study of philosophy is an excellent foundation for public service, education, law, or policy-making.
-Philosophy is an ideal grounding for any field which requires a creative but critical approach to problem-solving, or an ability to get at the presuppositions which underlie our public institutions and personal commitments.
+Because it couples rigor of thought with concern for all aspects of the human condition, the study of philosophy is an excellent foundation for public service, education, law or policy-making.
+Philosophy is an ideal grounding for any field that requires a creative but critical approach to problem-solving or an ability to get at the presuppositions that underlie our public institutions and personal commitments.

 Our undergraduate major provides a strong foundation for those wishing to pursue graduate work in philosophy.
 Our alumni have gone on to Ph.D. programs in such institutions as Georgetown University, University of Pennsylvania, University of Cincinnati, Penn State University, Stony Brook University and Vanderbilt University.
 Other philosophy alumni have gone into law, medicine, teaching or fields as diverse as arts management, human ecology, architecture, corporate management, urban planning, computer science, folklore and film studies.